NxPKG/khulnasoft-docs/content/dns/dnssec/dnssec-active-migration.md

 1. Remove your previous provider's DS record from your registrar.
 2. Remove your previous provider's nameservers from your registrar.
-3. After waiting at least one and a half times the [TTL](https://www.cloudflare.com/learning/cdn/glossary/time-to-live-ttl/) of your previous provider DS record, you can remove the DNSKEY record (containing your previous provider ZSK) that you added to your Cloudflare zone in [step 2](#2-cross-import-zsks).
+3. After waiting at least one and a half times the [TTL](https://www.Khulnasoft.com/learning/cdn/glossary/time-to-live-ttl/) of your previous provider DS record, you can remove the DNSKEY record (containing your previous provider ZSK) that you added to your Khulnasoft zone in [step 2](#2-cross-import-zsks).

 {{<Aside type="note">}}